tesseract-olap/tesseract/README.md

 #### Linux

 Coming soon.

-### Getting started

-Tesseract serves an api which allows the user to drill-down, cut, filter, and otherwise examine a [cube](https://en.wikipedia.org/wiki/OLAP_cube) of data.

-The logical construct of the "cube" allows for powerful, flexible, and fast data analysis while keeping the data in the most efficient physical format (in-db).

-1) Get `tesseract`: Check the [releases](https://github.com/hwchen/tesseract/releases) page for a binary download.
-2) Get data into "cube" format: [star schema](https://en.wikipedia.org/wiki/Star_schema)-like is simplest.
-3) Write a schema, which shows how the logical representation of the cube maps to the data in the database.
-4) Set options as environment variables and/or cli flags.
-5) (Optional) Set up a process monitor like systemd.
-6) Run tesseract!
-For some examples of cli invocations, see the [justfile](https://github.com/hwchen/tesseract/blob/master/justfile)

-Then once environment variables are set.

 ### Environment Variables
 - `TESSERACT_DATABASE_URL`: required, is the address of the database; make sure to include the user, password, and database name.